Masonic Temple (Muncie, Indiana): Artwork

-Historical Significance
+Historical significance

-The construction of the Cornerstone Center for the Arts was considered a major event for a number of different reasons.
+The construction of the Muncie Masonic Temple was considered a major event for a number of different reasons.
 For one, the building was widely considered to be a crowning achievement in the city of Muncie.
 This was due to its architectural styling.
 While simple, it was still considered to be one of the most beautiful and highly recognizable landmarks in the city upon completion.
-Secondly, there was also a large draw in terms of the mystery and intrigue that surrounded the fraternal order of the Freemasons.
+Second, there was also a large draw in terms of the mystery and intrigue that surrounded the fraternal order of the Freemasons.
 More specifically, the people's interest in the building's cornerstone garnered much attention.
-The addition of the 1,600-seat auditorium to its original plans also gave the city of Muncie one of its first major entertainment venues.
+The addition of the auditorium to its original plans also gave the city of Muncie one of its first major entertainment venues.

+While the architecture of the building was not especially unusual for its period, the addition of the Gustave Brand murals in the Temple's two lodge meeting rooms was quite unique, especially since the Biblical scenes depicted in the colossal paintings weren't all specifically related to the biblical passages that were the basis of Masonic rituals.
+It remains the only Masonic temple in Indiana originally decorated in this manner, and few American Masonic halls anywhere in the country had this type of permanent custom artwork on such a grand scale.

 It was listed on the National Register of Historic Places in 1984.